-In this way the thermodynamic processes can be interpreted as the result of the interaction of one system with another after being eliminated some ligature between them, so that finally the systems are in balance (mechanical, thermal and / or material) with each other.
+In this way thermodynamic processes can be interpreted as the result of the interaction of one system with another after being eliminated some ligature between them, so that finally the systems are in balance (mechanical, thermal and / or material) with each other.

 A thermodynamic system is in principle in a state of thermodynamic equilibrium when the main variables of the system (ie pressure, volume and temperature) do not experience any additional variation over time.

-The initial and final state of a transformation are identified by two pairs of values of the three quantities that define the state of a body: pressure, volume or temperature.
+For this reason, the initial and final state of a transformation are identified by two pairs of values of the three quantities that define the state of a body: pressure, volume or temperature.

 - Exchanging heat, but without exchanging work; (for example, for an Isocora transformation)